• Products

 Hi all

-I have made an inventory system but i would like to organize them some more.
-Now im using a class with variables like damage, strenghtreq, healthadd, potion effects etc. i also have a variable that declares the type of the item(it's an enum) now i have it setup in my script that it only uses variables like ''health add'' when it has a type like ''food''.
+i also have a variable that declares the type of the item(it’s an enum) now i have it setup in my script that it only uses variables like ‘‘health add’’ when it has a type like ‘‘food’’.

-my question: how could.i make it that when i select e.g. 'weapon' that only then the variables in the inspector show up.
+how could.i make it that when i select e.g. ‘weapon’ that only then the variables in the inspector show up.

-hope that my question is clear :)
+hope that my question is clear :slight_smile:

 -Gijs